 We are just getting into busy bags with Bo, and she absolutely LOVED this hidden picture busy bag.
 She sat and played with it for nearly 30 minutes, which is basically a miracle.

-This busy bag is a fun STEM activity for toddlers.
+This busy bag is a fun STEM project for toddlers.

 How to do the Hidden Picture Printable STEM Activity